thibaultyou/prompt-library/fragments/prompt_engineering/prompt_output_guidelines.md

 </final_output>

 <process_notes>
-[Instructions for documenting the process, decisions, and reasoning, including justification for the chosen output format and how optional parameters were handled]
+[Instructions for documenting the process, decisions, and reasoning, including justification for the chosen output format and how all provided parameters were handled]
 </process_notes>

 ## 7. Closing Statement

 Reiteration of key points and overall objective.
 Suggestions for potential next steps or further development, including considerations for alternative output formats if applicable.
-Mention any assumptions made due to missing optional parameters.
+Mention any assumptions made due to missing parameters marked as optional_for_user, while clarifying that all provided parameters (including those marked as optional_for_user) were processed.

 ## 8. Input Parameters Validation